Olive Garden Zuppa Toscana Soup is a fan favorite hearty soup with kale, potatoes, sausage, cream and bacon.

 If you’re concerned about reducing saturated fat, there are alternative options to consider!
 You can replace the bacon fat with unsaturated fat olive oil when you’re softening the onion and garlic.

-Use paper towels to absorb the residual fat from the bacon strips for additional effect.
+For an additional effect, use paper towels to absorb the residual fat from the bacon strips.
 Heavy cream can also be replaced with half and half in a pinch!
-Italian cuisine tends to be quite salty, even in styles that are more agriculturally diverse, like Tuscany’s.
+Italian cuisine tends to be quite salty, even in more agriculturally diverse styles, like Tuscany’s.
 Use low-sodium chicken broth to lower the salt even further.

-You can also reduce the amount of sausage and bacon and increase the amount of kale.
-I wouldn’t remove the sausage and bacon altogether as this would change the flavor of the soup alogether.
+You can also reduce the sausage and bacon and increase the kale.
+However, I wouldn’t remove the sausage and bacon altogether, as this would change the soup’s flavor.

 Slow Cooker Zuppa Toscana Soup

-Brown the bacon and sausage and remove from the pan, then add the onion, garlic, broth, potatoes and sausage to your slow cooker on low for 6 hours.
+Brown the bacon and sausage and remove them from the pan.
+Then, add the onion, garlic, broth, potatoes, and sausage to your slow cooker on low for 6 hours.
 Add the kale and heavy cream and cook for 2 additional hours on low.

 Ingredients